Cpawar667/PortfolioProject/doc/01-component-brainstorming/01-component-brainstorming.md

 # Portfolio Part 1: Component Brainstorming

-- **Name**: <!-- TODO: fill with first and last name (e.g., Brutus Buckeye) then delete this comment -->
+- **Name**: <!-- TODO: Christian Pawar
-- **Dot Number**: <!-- TODO: fill with OSU dot number (e.g., buckeye.17) then delete this comment -->
+- **Dot Number**: <!-- TODO: pawar.71
-- **Due Date**: <!-- TODO: fill with due date and time (e.g., 10/17 @ 3:10 PM EST) then delete this comment -->
+- **Due Date**: <!-- TODO: 9/19 @ 12:40 PM

 ## Assignment Overview

 <!-- TODO: read the assignment overview then delete this comment -->

 The overall goal of the portfolio project is to have you design and implement your own OSU component.
 There are no limits to what you choose to design and implement, but your component must fit within the constraints of our software sequence discipline.
 In other words, the component must extend from Standard and must include both a kernel and a secondary interface.

 Because this is a daunting project, we will be providing you with a series of